JTCyberTech/Cybersecurity-Home-Labs/Study Guides /CompTIA/Network+/Section 1.1.md

 - Communication management between devices (Start, Stop, Restart).
 - Use Control Protocols, Tunneling Protocols.

+Meyers
+- Makes the connection to the remote host.
+Establishing connection to web servers if web browser.
+- Once established, data can move back and forth between the two individual systems.
+- If IP address gets the data to the right computer, it is the port numbers which are part of the packet that get the data to the right application.
+- Strips away: Source and Destination Ports.

+Dion
+- Think of a session as a conversation that must be kept separate from other to prevent intermingling of the data.
+- Set up a Session, Maintaining a Session, Tearing Down a Session.
+  - Set up a Session: Check user credentials, assign number to session to identify them, negotiate services needed for session, negotiate who begins sending data.
+  - Maintain a Session: Transfer data back and forth across the network.
+    - If there is a break in the connection, have to reestablish connection.
+    - Acknowledge receipt of data.
+  - Tearing Down a Session: Ending a session after the transfer is done or when the other party d/c.
+    - Due to mutual agreement/ After the transfer is done.
+- Example of Layer 5: H.323 and NetBIOS.
+  - H.323: Used to set up, maintain, tear down a voice/ video connection.
+    - H.323/ H.264 = Streaming Audio or Steaming Video.
+(Real Time Protocol RTP).
+  - NetBIOS: used by computer to share files over a network.

 #

 # Layer 6 - Presentation Layer